Father-and-son team of Eugene and Dan Levy to co-host the Emmys

-NEW YORK (AP) — Eugene Levy and Dan Levy will make history at the Emmy Awards next month as the first ever father and son co-hosts.
+Eugene Levy and Dan Levy will make history at the Emmy Awards next month as the first-ever father and son co-hosts.

 "We are thrilled to welcome two generations of comedy genius to the Emmy's stage as hosts," said Television Academy Chair Cris Abrego in a statement Friday.

-The Levys cleaned up at the 2020 Emmys — the year the winners appeared remotely due to the pandemic — thanks to their hit series “Schitt’s Creek.”
+The Levys cleaned house at the 2020 Emmys — the year the winners appeared remotely due to the pandemic — thanks to their hit series "Schitt's Creek."
 Eugene Levy won for outstanding comedy actor and Dan Levy won for best supporting comedy actor.
-Dan Levy also picked up wins for writing and directing, while both won the outstanding comedy series trophy as executive producers.
+Dan Levy also won writing and directing awards, while both won the Outstanding Comedy Series trophy as executive producers.

 "For two Canadians who won our Emmys in a literal quarantine tent, the idea of being asked to host this year in an actual theater was incentive enough," the Levys said in a statement.
 "We're thrilled to be able to raise a glass to this extraordinary season of television."